RishabSA/never-finite-chatroom-server/README.md

 # Overview

-This is the Node.js server for NeverFinite Chatroom.
+This is the Node.js server for Never Finite Chatroom.

 # Setup